Where to Wake Up with the Perfect Breakfast Sandwich in Boston

 Sally’s Sandwiches

-It comes from the folks behind Boston’s beloved Blackbird Doughnuts, so it’s no surprise that Sally’s is a standout when it comes to breakfast noshes—including its own a.m.-time sandwich of egg and cheese on a bulkie roll.
-But here’s an even better reason to go: Sally’s is now the place to pick up takeout from its late, much-loved South End sibling the Gallows, and boy, the Gallows Breakfast Sandwich is a beaut.
-An Italian baguette stuffed with fried egg, hash brown patties, bacon, avocado, cheese, and spicy aioli?
-We die for it.
+It comes from the folks behind Boston’s beloved Blackbird Doughnuts, so it’s no surprise that Sally’s is a standout when it comes to breakfast—including its own a.m.-time sandwich of scrambled egg and American cheese on a bulkie roll.
+Even better, get nostalgic for Sally’s late, much-loved South End sibling the Gallows with the Gallows breakfast sandwich, an Italian baguette stuffed with fried egg, hash brown patties, bacon, avocado, cheese, and spicy aioli.
+Don’t worry: It’ll never leave the menu.
+(Oh, there’s also a breakfast sandwich on a doughnut.)

 Sofra Bakery & Cafe

 When it comes to building a great breakfast sandwich, sometimes you have to think outside the bagel or brioche.
 Sofra certainly does.
-The perennially kinda-perfect Middle Eastern-inspired cafe from local legend Ana Sortun and similarly celebrated pastry chef Maura Kilpatrick puts out an amazing breakfast pita, in fact, filled with spicy sausage, orange, pickled peppers, olives, and feta.
-Pair it with some potent Turkish coffee, while you’re at it.
+The perennially perfect Middle Eastern-inspired café from local legend Ana Sortun and similarly celebrated pastry chef Maura Kilpatrick puts out an amazing breakfast pita, in fact, filled with spicy sausage, orange, pickled peppers, olives, and feta butter.
+Pair it with some potent Turkish coffee (or hot chocolate) while you’re at it.

 1 Belmont St., Cambridge, 617-661-3161, sofrabakery.com.